OtterDen-Lab/GradingWebUI/WebUI/README.md

 - Check port 8765 is not in use: `lsof -i :8765`
 - Verify Python version: `python --version` (3.8+)
-- Check dependencies: `pip install -r requirements.txt`
+- Check dependencies: `pip install -e .`

 ### Database errors